mozilla/policy-templates/docs/index.md

 `FirefoxLabs` If false, don't show the "Firefox Labs" section in Preferences.
 (Firefox 130.0.1)

-Note: Firefox Labs is now controlled by Nimbus, our testing platform, so disabling telemetry also disables Firefox Labs.

 `Locked` prevents the user from changing user messaging preferences.

 **Compatibility:** Firefox 75, Firefox ESR 68.7\